tintulip/web-application/README.md

-# application-infra
+# Application Infra

-Infrastructure for the scenario 1 workload
+This repo contains the terraform code to build the infrastructure for the scenario 1 workload.